-• The premises must be located so that it is adequately separated from public highways and other appropriate premises sufficient to prevent cross-contamination of food and feed for humans and animals respectively.
-Animals must not be allowed access to the plant.

-In particular, processing plants must not be situated on the same site as slaughterhouses or other establishments which have been approved or registered in accordance with Regulation (EC) No. 852/2004 or Regulation (EC) No. 853/2004, unless the risks to public and animal health resulting from the processing of ABP, which originate from such slaughterhouses or other establishments, are mitigated by compliance with at least the following conditions:

-- (i) the processing plant must be physically separated from the slaughterhouse or other establishment, where appropriate by locating the processing plant in a building that is completely separated from the slaughterhouse or other establishment; - (ii) the following must be installed and operated in the processing plant: - a conveyer system which links the processing plant to the slaughterhouse or other establishment and which may not be by-passed, - separate entrances, reception bays, equipment and exits for both the processing plant and the slaughterhouse or establishment; - (iii) measures must be taken to prevent the spreading of risks through the operation of personnel who are employed in the processing plant, slaughterhouse or other establishment.
+- The premises must be located so that it is adequately separated from public highways and other appropriate premises sufficient to prevent cross-contamination of food and feed for humans and animals respectively.
+Co-location on other ABP sites is dealt with on a case by case basis.
+Animals must not be allowed access to the plant. - In particular, processing plants must not be situated on the same site as slaughterhouses or other establishments which have been approved or registered in accordance with Regulation (EC) No. 852/2004 or Regulation (EC) No. 853/2004, unless the risks to public and animal health resulting from the processing of ABP, which originate from such slaughterhouses or other establishments, are mitigated by compliance with at least the following conditions: - (i) the processing plant must be physically separated from the slaughterhouse or other establishment, where appropriate by locating the processing plant in a building that is completely separated from the slaughterhouse or other establishment: - (ii) the following must be installed and operated in the processing plant: - a conveyer system which links the processing plant to the slaughterhouse or other establishment and which may not be by-passed, - separate entrances, reception bays, equipment and exits for both the processing plant and the slaughterhouse or establishment; - (iii) measures must be taken to prevent the spreading of risks through the operation of personnel which is employed in the processing plant, slaughterhouse or other establishment.